Abstract

 3.1 Per-model scorecard (the headline)

 Each model on every axis, self-hosted and managed.
-Extraction shows the hardest applicable tier; RAG is fixed-judge accuracy (n ≈ 250); speed is latency p50 for managed and peak throughput for self-host; cost is $ per million output tokens.
+Extraction shows the hardest applicable tier; RAG is fixed-judge accuracy on metric v2 (n = 226; see 3.4 and 4.5); speed is latency p50 for managed and peak throughput for self-host; cost is $ per million output tokens.

 ModelSubstrateExtraction¹RAG²Speed³$/M-out⁴